One of the big topics behind the scenes at Pangea.app these past few months has been whether to allow unpaid opportunities for students.

-We exist to help students to be become in integral part of your team, and have an outsized impact on your organization.
+We exist to help students to become an integral part of your team and have an outsized impact on your organization.
 Unpaid work makes this impossible without putting our clients at significant legal risk.

 If a company is willing to pay to make a posting, we’d prefer that the student get paid!
 After all, the student’s the one truly creating the value in that engagement.

 At best it’s a gatekeeper for the status quo of white-collar employment, and, at worst, against the law.

 One of my key tenants of management is to ensure everyone feels valued.
 I’ve made mistakes where I didn’t prioritize the talent I had in front of me and great people decided to take other opportunities.
 If people don’t feel valued, they’ll start to not care (or, even worse, resent you).